-This attractive Sawtooth peak sits just South of Peak 10027 and due east of Perfect Peak at the head of Cabin Creek.
-The peak is three feet shy of 10,000 feet, so if someone built a large cairn some might classifly it a 10er.
-It has 417 feet of prominence.
+Peak 9997 is an attractive Sawtooth peak that sits just south of Peak 10027 and due east of Perfect Peak at the head of Cabin Creek.
+The peak is just shy of 10,000 feet, so if someone builds a tall cairn, perhaps it will qualify as a 10er.
+USGS Snowyside Peak

-East Face, Class 2.
-From Lake 9,078 in the Cabin Creek drainage [(A)(3)(b)], walk up to the base of the east face of the peak.
+From Lake 9078 in the Cabin Creek drainage [(A)(3)(b)], walk up to the base of the East Face of the peak.
 Follow a line up through a group of trees.
-Below the summit cone, traverse south below rock ribs to gain a small col on the SE ridge.
-Move west until you can gain the W ridge and then the summit.
-Combine this with a traverse to Peak 10,027 for a pleasant ridge walk.
+Below the summit cone, traverse south below rock ribs to gain a small col on the Southeast Ridge.
+Move west until you can gain the West Ridge and then the summit.
+Combine this with a traverse to Peak 10027 for a pleasant ridge walk.

-Northeast Ridge, Class 2.
-Follow the approach to Peak 10,027 (p.
-202).
-Descend SW ridge of Pt.
-9,889and enjoy a pleasant ridge walk up the NE ridge of Pk.
-9,997.
+Follow the approach to Peak 10027 (Page 202).
+Descend the Southwest Ridge of Point 9889 and enjoy a pleasant ridge walk up the Northeast Ridge of Peak 9997.
 Trend to the NW side of the ridge for easier footing near the summit.
 Descend the East Face for a loop hike.

 Southeast Ridge, Class 3 by Steve Grantham

-I like to call “Penmyriad” (from the prefix “pen-” meaning “almost” plus myriad, which literally means “ten thousand”).
+I like to call Peak 9997 “Penmyriad” (from the prefix “pen-” meaning “almost” plus “myriad” which literally means “ten thousand”).
 It’s the highest peak in Idaho that is under 10,000 feet.
-And I think it is actually conceivable that we (my girlfriend Chris Elrod and I, and our dog Braxon) made the first ascent. of his climb of Perfect Peak, I don’t recall finding any cairn or other evidence of prior climbs up there.
-We climbed via Cabin Creek and the SE ridge.
-It was mostly class 2 with maybe a little class 3 near the top.
+And I think it is actually conceivable that we (my girlfriend Chris Elrod and I and our dog Braxon) made the first ascent.
+I don’t recall finding any cairn or other evidence of prior climbs up there.
+We climbed via Cabin Creek and the southeast ridge.
+It was mostly Class 2 with maybe a little Class 3 near the top.